JorgenSolli/ExploringDjango/README.md

 ```
 - - - -

-First time EVERY coding in Python and using Django
+First time ever coding in Python and using Django

 Time spendt: 6hr 12min